mycordaapp/tasks/docs/tasks.md

 All `Tasks` follow a simple Request / Response pattern with a single class for each.
 This is important as:

-* for higher level services, it allows for a lot of generalisations
+* for higher level services it allows for a lot of generalisations
 * it works very well with generics in Kotlin.

 Tasks really have two key characteristics: